 Sexual assault and rape can happen to anyone.
 Such crimes are physically and emotionally painful for their victims and have long-lasting effects on a person’s mental health.
 Sexual assault and rape often represent an intimate betrayal of trust that can be difficult to move past.
 It can also be confusing for the victims, leading to lasting feelings of guilt and shame, as well as fear and anxiety.

 Victims of sexual assault and rape have a right to seek justice and be heard in court.
-A skilled Atlanta sexual assault attorney at The Dixon Firm, P.C. can offer support, understanding, and legal counsel in the face of rape’s devastating emotional and physical effects.
+The skilled Atlanta sexual assault attorneys at The Dixon Firm, P.C. can offer sexual assault resources, support, understanding, and legal counsel in the face of rape’s devastating emotional and physical effects.
 Though we are based in Atlanta, we assist survivors nationwide.

 Effects of Sexual Assault or Rape on the Victim

 Rape is one of the most traumatic crimes for victims to survive.
 A “rape crime” can encompass a variety of wrongful related actions, including nonconsensual sex between adults, child sex crimes, and unwelcome sexual acts against a person.
 Rape crimes in Atlanta occur most often in places where other crimes tend to occur like in parking lots, poorly lighted streets, or apartment buildings.
 In many cases, property owners can prevent rape crimes with proper security efforts.
 The sexual assault lawyers at The Dixon Firm, P.C. can investigate your rape crime case and help you fight for compensation in Atlanta.
 Victims of rape and sexual assault can experience a wide range of mental, physical, psychological, and emotional repercussions.
 Some common experiences of rape victims are:

 - Fear and anxiety